4K resolution

 4K resolution refers to a horizontal display resolution of approximately 4,000 pixels.
-Digital television and digital cinematography commonly use several different 4K resolutions.
-In television and consumer media, 3840 × 2160 (4K UHD) is the dominant 4K standard, whereas the movie projection industry uses 40962160 (DCI 4K).
+Digital television and digital cinematography commonly use several 4K resolutions.
+The movie projection industry uses 4096 × 2160 (DCI 4K).
+In television, 3840 × 2160 (4K UHD) with a 16:9 aspect ratio is the dominant standard.
+Many 4K Blu-ray releases of ultrawide films use a letterboxed form of this, keeping the horizontal resolution of 3840 pixels while the effective vertical resolution is about 1600–1620 pixels.

-The 4K television market share increased as prices fell dramatically during 2014 and 2015.
+The 4K television market share increased as prices fell dramatically throughout 2013 and 2014.

 4K standards and terminology

 The term "4K" is generic and refers to any resolution with a horizontal pixel count of approximately 4,000.
 Several different 4K resolutions have been standardized by various organizations.

-The terms "4K" and "Ultra HD" are used more widely in marketing than "2160p".
+The terms "4K" and "Ultra HD" are used more widely in marketing than "2160p" (cf. "1080p").
 While typically referring to motion pictures, some digital camera vendors have used the term "4K photo" for still photographs, making it appear like an especially high resolution even though 3840×2160 pixels equal approximately 8.3 megapixels, which is not considered to be especially high for still photographs.